torproject/stem/docs/tutorial.rst

      - .. image:: /_static/label/the_little_relay_that_could.png
           :target: tutorial/the_little_relay_that_could.html

-       "Hello World" for talking with Tor.
+       Basics for talking with Tor.
 This will step you through configuring Tor and writing your first script to talk with it.

    * - .. image:: /_static/section/tutorial/soviet.png
           :target: tutorial/to_russia_with_love.html